Quicr/quicr-protocol-spec/moq-arch.md

 # Security Considerations

-The links between Relay and other Relays or Clients can be encrypted, this does not protect the content form Relays.
+The links between Relay and other Relays or Clients can be encrypted, this does not protect the content from Relays however.
 To mitigate this all the objects need to be end to end encrypted with a keying mechanism outside the scope of this protocol.
-For may applications, simp;y getting the keys over HTTPS for a particular object from the origin server will be adequate.
+For may applications, simply getting the keys over HTTPS for a particular object from the origin server will be adequate.
 For other applicants keying based on MLS may be more appropriate.
 Many applications can leverage the existing key managed scheme used in HLS and DASH for DRM protected content.

-Relays reachable on the internet are assumed to bave a bustiness relationship with teh Origin and the protocol provides a way to verify that any data moved is on behalf of a give Origin.
+Relays reachable on the Internet are assumed to have a burstiness relationship with teh Origin and the protocol provides a way to verify that any data moved is on behalf of a give Origin.